Design Goals

 • Synthesized data points from VOC, field notes, and app reviews

-• Explored edge-case conversation scenarios with firmware and product SMEs
+• Explored scenarios with product SMEs

 • Synthesized data points from VOC, field notes, and app reviews

-• Explored edge-case conversation scenarios with firmware and product SMEs
+• Explored scenarios with product SMEs

 2. AI in the Product